vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/05_Bibliography.md

 Univ. of Oxford, 1980.
 -Essence and existence: women and religion in ancient Indian texts',
 Women's Religious Experience, ed.
 P. Holden, London 1983(1).
-The religious role of women in ancient India: a discussion of the Stridharmapaddhati of Tryambakayajvān, D. Phil. thesis, Univ. of Oxford, 1983(2).
+The religious role of women in ancient India: a discussion of the Strī-dharma-paddhati of Tryambakayajvān, D. Phil. thesis, Univ. of Oxford, 1983(2).
 'The power in the home: ambivalent images of the goddess Jyesthā', paper presented to the Second International Conference on South Asian Religious Art Studies (SARAS), Lucknow, 17-21 September 1984.
 Google